This post may contain affiliate links. Please read my affiliate policy.

 Notes

-- Use at least one frozen fruit to make the smoothie cold or serve over ice.
+- Use frozen fruit: Add at least one frozen fruit (like strawberries or pineapple) to keep the smoothie cold and thick.
+If using all fresh ingredients, serve over ice for a chilled finish.

 I find it’s important to get the ratios right.
 I remember making my own concoctions when I first bought my Vitamix, throwing in WAY too many carrots one time… that was not good.
 This smoothie was MUCH better; the carrots did not overshadow the other flavours.
 I freeze carrot tops to add small amounts to any smoothie for more nutritional greens.